Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

-Patients with persistent coughing and phlegm often use medications that loosen secretions and help move them out of the lungs.
+People with persistent coughing and phlegm often use medications that loosen secretions and help move them out of the lungs.

 Expectorants, such as guaifenesin (found in common cough remedies), stimulate the flow of fluid in the airways and help move secretions using the motion of cilia (the hair-like structures in the lung) and coughing.
-Expectorants have not been shown to benefit patients with COPD.
+Expectorants have not been shown to benefit people with COPD.

 Mucolytics contain ingredients that make thick phlegm more watery and easier to cough up.
-Although mucolytics are not generally recommended for people with COPD, there is some evidence that they may reduce exacerbations by a small amount in some patient with moderate-to-severe COPD who take these medications throughout the winter.
+Although mucolytics are not generally recommended for people with COPD, there is some evidence that they may reduce exacerbations by a small amount in some patients with moderate-to-severe COPD who take these medications throughout the winter.
 The most effective mucolytic is stopping smoking.
 Anticholinergics appear to decrease the production of mucus.
 Beta-2-agonists and theophylline improve mucus clearance.

 The same drugs used to lower cholesterol may also help protect the lungs of COPD patients, in part due to their anti-inflammatory effects.
 However, more research is needed to prove these benefits, and to determine the optimal statin dose for COPD patients.